Transition to Practice

 For new graduate nurses, the transition from academia to the fast-paced professional clinical environment can be overwhelming.
 A comprehensive onboarding program that empowers and educates nurses plays a key role in creating a culture of support and providing the necessary tools and engagement opportunities needed to help them acclimate.

 Transition to Practice is a revolutionary platform designed to help accelerate your new nurses’ professional skills, confidence and competence while promoting greater retention rates.
-The interactive learner-centric platform engages and supports your nurses through standardized, evidence-based curriculum aligned with the American Nurses Association (ANA) Scope of Standards, enabling them to work through real-world, professional practice scenarios in a safe environment.
+The interactive learner-centric platform engages and supports your nurses through standardized, evidence-based curriculum aligned with the American Nurse Association (ANA) Professional Performance Standards, enabling them to work through real-world, professional practice scenarios in a safe environment.
 The platform offers assessments designed to capture more data about each learner, measure professional abilities and identify learning gaps and struggling nurses sooner, for a more engaging education experience.

 Transition to Practice is designed to keep your nurses engaged and supported throughout their critical onboarding phase: